watchernyu/spinningup-drl-prototyping/readme.md

 `srun -p aquila --pty --mem  5000 -t 0-01:00 bash`
 Now perform the tests (import mujoco, run sac etc.) here.

+Note: if you are submitting jobs using sbatch, make sure you deactivate your environment, or simply log out and log in again before submitting the job.

 ## Changed: